fenago/intro-ruby/lab_guides/Lab_1.md

 ### Duck Typing and Dynamic Typing

 Dynamic typing means a variable can refer to objects of various types when the program is executed.
 There is no type checking in Ruby.
-Duck typing is a principle that denotes that an object is based on the value assigned to it rather than the type of variable.
-The underlying rule here is: \"If it walks like a duck and quacks like a duck, then it must be a duck.\" Here\'s an example:

 ```
 x= [:a, :b, :c]